ubuntupunk/obisidian-zenquotes/README.md

 # Obsidian XenQuotes Plugin

-This is a sample plugin for Obsidian (https://obsidian.md).

-This project uses TypeScript to provide type checking and documentation.
-The repo depends on the latest plugin API (obsidian.d.ts) in TypeScript Definition format, which contains TSDoc comments describing what it does.

-This sample plugin demonstrates some of the basic functionality the plugin API can do.
-- Adds a ribbon icon, which shows a Notice when clicked.
-- Adds a command "Open Sample Modal" which opens a Modal.
-- Adds a plugin setting tab to the settings page.
-- Registers a global click event and output 'click' to the console.
-- Registers a global interval which logs 'setInterval' to the console.
+## Project Overview
+This project is based on the Obsidian sample plugin for Obsidian.
+It has now evolved into a simple community-driven plugin thatprovide users with a random quote of the day.

 ## Features
 - Fetch random quotes
 - Fetch quotes of the day
 - **Coming Soon**: Author-specific quotes!
 This feature will allow users to fetch quotes from specific authors.
-It requires premium API access.
+Since it is dependent upon ZenQuotes.io API which requires premium API access, we discuss ways to unlock this feature in the [Discussions](https://github.com/ubuntpunk/obsidian-xenquotes/discussions) section of the GitHub repo.

 ## Community Support
 To help make the author-specific quotes feature available to everyone, please consider supporting the project by:
 1. ⭐ Starring our repository on [GitHub](https://github.com/ubuntpunk/obsidian-xenquotes)
-2. 💝 Contributing to our [Open Collective](https://opencollective.com/ubuntupunk) campaign
+2. 💝 Fund development and unlocking new features via [buymeacoffee](https://buymeacoffee.com/ubuntupunk)
 3. 🤝 Joining our community discussions on GitHub

 ## First time developing plugins?